aml-org/amf/adrs/0014-avro-support.md

 ### Both JVM & JS validation plugins
 - `"default"` values are not being validated when the type is `bytes`, `map`, or `array`
 - the validator treats as invalid an empty array as the default value for arrays (`"default": []`) even though the [Avro Schema Specification](https://avro.apache.org/docs/1.12.0/specification) has some examples with it
-- if an avro record has a field that is a union that includes the root record itself (recursive reference) we fail to validate it correctly because we treat that shape as an unresolved/undefined shape
+- if an avro record has a field that is a union that includes the root record itself (recursive reference) we fail to validate payloads (default value or payload validation) against that 'recursive union field' correctly.
+The root record works correctly.
+In the future we'll try to ignore the cases that we are now failing and/or show a warning instead.
-- in the future we'll try to ignore the cases that we are now failing and/or show a warning instead
+- the avro libraries are very restrictives with the allowed characters in naming definition (names of records for example).
+They only allow letters, numbers and `_` chars.
+We are not modifying this behavior.